Chan Buddhist Koans

 This is no Koan, not at all.

-In theory Zen buddhist Koans are stories about nothing, which is called "enlightenment".
+In theory Chan buddhist Koans are stories about nothing, which is called "enlightenment".

 - The Koan stories describe strange actions of medieval Chinese monks who in one way or another became "deeply enlightened".